kamalalkhatib/Mutating-Table-Trigger-/README.md

-Mutating table description: contains description for the problem Create Mutating table trigger description	5 minutes ago README.md	Update README.md	43 minutes ago compound trigger: constains the code that is used to prevent overlapping
+Mutating table error description: contains description for the problem Create Mutating table trigger description	5 minutes ago README.md	Update README.md	43 minutes ago compound trigger: constains the code that is used to prevent overlapping